 A fundamental part of Creighton's mission and a characteristic that distinguishes our University from others is service-learning.
 It is, in fact, our resolute focus and continuing effort that extends beyond the brick and mortar of our classrooms into the communities in which we live and serve.
 The monthly campus Service-Learning Newsletter features students, faculty and staff engaged in a variety of service and outreach programs.
 The publication includes a focus on community connections, conference information, recommended reading, and more.
 View past editions of the newsletter.

-Creighton University is a member of the Metro Area Coalition for Service-Learning.
-The 2013-2014 theme is "Literacy."
+Creighton University is a member of the Metropolitan Area Coalition for Service-Learning (MACSL).
+The 2015-2016 theme is "Sustainability."
 The Coalition seeks to (1) increase collaboration and share selected service-learning programming among nine metro-area universities; (2) to offer coordinated programming on a selected topic each semester; and (3) to bring university and college resources to bear in educating students and the public about selected significant local, national and international issues.

 The purpose of this toolkit is to inspire faculty, through these foundational "nuts and bolts" documents, to develop, implement and evaluate their own service-learning partnerships and experiences in their communities.
 The Using the Community as a Classroom: A Toolkit for Educators Working with Communities is rich with information and supporting materials to aid faculty in service learning.
 Originally designed in health sciences, the toolkit great resource for faculty of all disciplines.